rosecodez/Odin-Book/README.md

 ## Ideas

-- make posts allow images
+- make posts allow images ✔️
-- allow users to send images as text
+- allow users to send images as text ✔️
-- allow users to update their profile photo
+- allow users to update their profile photo ✔️
-- create a sign-in functionality that allows visitors to bypass the logic screen without creating an account or supplying credentials
+- create a sign-in functionality that allows visitors to bypass the logic screen without creating an account or supplying credentials ✔️
+- check if user is authenticated middleware
 - pretty!

+## Dependencies

+### Backend

+- passport-google-oidc - Sign In With Google
+- register app with Google, done with API & Services at Google Cloud Platform with OAuth2

+### Frontend